atharva-b/OpenSesame/README.md

 # OpenSesame
-The software repository for the Open Sesame project.
+The firmware repository for the Open Sesame project.